Boy begs Wizkid as he finally says singer did things more than N10m for him

 Wizkid has been in the news for days now owing to the fact that the young boy he promised to help years ago, Ahmed claimed that the singer did not fulfil the promise.

-The young man has now taken back his words as he recently took to social media with a post explaining in details what transpired.
+The young man has now taken back his words as he recently took to social media with a post explaining in detail what transpired.

 He did more than N10m

-Ahmed disclosed that he was give not give the huge sum of money in cash, but the singer came through for him in ways bigger than the N10m.
+Ahmed disclosed that he was not given the huge sum of money in cash, but the singer came through for him in ways bigger than the N10m.

-My dad died on this matter: Boy denies Wizkid gave him N10m, appeals to Nigerians to beg singer to help him
+I'm scared, if anything happens to me, hold them tight: Ahmed shares cryptic message, Wizkid's fans react

 He continued by saying that he was not in any music contract with Wizkid, hence the reason he headed back to the streets.